Collecting Your Unlawful Detainer Judgment in California

 As a landlord, you have several options for collecting a court ordered money judgment against a tenant in California.
-However, one of the most important steps in evicting your tenant and collecting an Unlawful Detainer judgment is the preparation of a detailed file on the tenant beginning with your very first interactions with them.
+However, one of the most important steps in evicting your tenant and a landlord collecting an Unlawful Detainer money judgment is the preparation of a detailed file on the tenant beginning with your very first interactions with them.

 You want to get as much background information on your tenant as you can and keep it well organized in their file.
 The first step in getting information from your tenant is the rental application.
 The rental application should require as much background information on your tenant as you can get.

 The application must require the full name, including all prior names the prospective tenant has used.
 It should require the tenants Driver’s License Number or California ID, the name address and telephone number of at least three references and two relatives.
 It should also require the listing of the name, address and telephone numbers of all landlords within the past five years.

 The tenant’s employment information is also a very important piece of information that should be required in the Rental Application.
 There should be a place for the tenant to include the name, address and telephone number of each employer during the past five years.